bullno1/buxn/doc/chess.md

 It supports the [standard stack notation](https://wiki.xxiivv.com/site/uxntal_notation.html) and some other extensions described later.
 All annotations reside entirely in comments.
-Thus, it does not affect code generation and can be ignored by the assembler.
+Thus, they do not affect code generation and can be ignored by the assembler.

 Beside checking stack annotation against implementation, it can also do the following: